RajeshwariPothkam/AI-enabled-parametric-insurance-platform-/README.md

 ## 👤 Target Persona

-- Food Delivery Workers (Swiggy / Zomato)
+PayGuard AI is designed for gig workers who rely on daily or weekly earnings, with an initial focus on delivery partners.

-- Workers dependent on daily delivery-based income
+- Gig workers dependent on daily/weekly income
+- Delivery partners (Swiggy, Zomato, Rapido, etc.)
-- Outdoor workers affected by weather and environmental disruptions
+- Workers operating in outdoor environments affected by weather and external disruptions

+👉 The platform is initially focused on delivery workers and can be expanded to other gig sectors in the future.
 ---

 ## 🔄 System Workflow